Oliver-makes-code/copper-reworked/README.md

-# Example Mod
+# Copper Reworked
-This is an example mod for Kotlin.
+A mod based off of SimplySarc's copper ideas